pliugithub/MachineLearning/sequence.md

     [[Powerpoint]](./lectures/Lect07_Optim.pptx)
     * Demo 1: [Computing gradients](./unit07_optim/demo1_computing_gradients.ipynb)
     * Demo 2: [Simple gradient descent optimization](./unit07_optim/demo2_grad_descent.ipynb)
-    * Homework (No submission required!
-Solution will be released early for you to prepare for the exam.)
+    * Homework (Due on Mar 21, 23:59 PM ET, MONDAY after the spring break!
+Solution will be released on March 22, 0:01AM for you to prepare for the exam.)
         * Lab: [Nonlinear least squares material modeling](./unit07_optim/lab_nlls_partial.ipynb)
         * Problems: [[pdf]](./unit07_optim/prob/prob_optim.pdf)

+* Midterm Exam
+    * :bell::bell::bell: Midterm exam on Mar 22 @6PM.
+        * Closebook exam, no electronic aids allowed.
+        * Two pages of cheat sheets allowed, you can write on both sides.
+        * Unless you have been approved by NYU, you have to take the exam in-person.

+`------Materials below are outdated and will be updated before each class.------`

 * [Unit 8:  Support vector machines](./unit08_svm/readme.md)
     * Lecture:  SVM [[pdf]](./lectures/Lect08_SVM.pdf)